Griseargiolestes bucki

 commonly known as a turquoise flatwing.

 It is endemic to the Barrington Tops area of New South Wales, where it inhabits streams, bogs and seepages.

 Griseargiolestes bucki is a medium-sized damselfly, black-green metallic in colour with pale markings, and slightly pruinescent.

 Like other members of the family Argiolestidae, it rests with its wings outspread.

 Griseargiolestes bucki appears similar to Griseargiolestes albescens, which is found in coastal areas of north-eastern New South Wales and south-eastern Queensland.

+Etymology

+The genus name Griseargiolestes combines the Latin griseus ("grey" or "pearl-grey") with Argiolestes, the name of a related genus.
+It refers to the pale pruinescence seen in this group.

+In 1998, Günther Theischinger named this species bucki, an eponym honouring – Klaus Buck (1923-2006) of Wilster, Germany, a prolific photographer of Australian dragonflies.